Haseena200/Tableau-Airbnb-Listing-Dashboard/README.md

 # Tableau-Airbnb-Listing-Dashboard
-This project uses data from Airbnb to understand how people rent homes in different cities.
-It shows important details like prices, types of rooms, availability, and reviews.
-The dashboard is made in Tableau and helps users see trends and make better decisions—whether they are guests, hosts, or business owners.
+## Objective
+- The objective of this project is to analyze Airbnb listings data to identify trends and patterns in rental prices, availability, room types, and customer reviews.
+Using Tableau, the goal is to create an interactive dashboard that helps users easily explore the data and make informed decisions.

+# Dataset Used
+-